-- have taken their first college course in Fall 1997 or later;
+- First college course after high school graduation must be taken in fall 1997 or later;

-- have been a resident of Texas at all times while pursuing the degree;
+- Student must have been a Texas resident at all times while pursuing the degree;

-- have been entitled to pay in-state tuition at all times while pursuing the degree; and
+- Student must have been entitled to pay in-state tuition at all times while pursuing the degree; and

 Application for the tuition rebate happens automatically when the student applies to graduate.